FollyMaddy/retropie-translator/README.md

 While making this, they informed me that there is an official translation part in Retroarch.

-So if you want the official solution, go to thread :
+So if you want the official solution, go to this thread :

 https://retropie.org.uk/forum/topic/28461/translate-games-on-the-fly